kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 ## Importing and Calling Math Functions in Python

-We have learnt how to call functions and supplying the input arguments as well as how to retrieve the output returned by the function.
+We have learned how to call functions and supply the input arguments, as well as how to retrieve the output returned by the function.
 Now we can work with more functions.
-One of the common functions that Python provides is the math library.
-In order to use the math library, we need to import them into the current environment.
+One of the common libraries that Python provides is the math library.
+In order to use the math library, we need to import it into the current environment.

 ```python
 import math